 P4 – Compressor Drive Error / High Temperature

-A P4 error code will generally be concerned with your mini splits compressor system, found within the outdoor unit.
-When the compressor drive is faulty, the most likely reason is excessively high temperatures.
-A high temperature at the discharge line can also lead to a P4 code.
+A P4 error code will most times be related to your mini-splits compressor system, housed within the outdoor unit.
+When the compressor drive is malfunctioning, the most likely culprit is excessively high temperatures.
+A high temperature at the discharge line can also trigger a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

-Your mini split system will have computer boards that ensure the indoor and outdoor units can communicate with one another.
+Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
 If the drive board is malfunctioning, a P6 error code is common.

-When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini split system, including any components that control the outdoor compressor.
-If this switch is open, the P6 code can appear.
-You may also find the P6 code if the compressor is facing high or low pressure concerns.
+When temperatures exceed safe levels, a safety switch should protect the electrical components of your mini-split system, including any components that control the outdoor compressor.
+If this switch is open, the P6 code could appear.
+You may also find the P6 code if the compressor is struggling with high or low pressure issues.

 Consult the Manual for Your Specific Model

-Don’t forget that in general, error codes are different for each model of a Lennox mini split system.
-Your manual will offer a guide for these error codes and what they should mean.
-But because many of these codes stem from electrical problems, professional experience is usually needed.
+Keep in mind that in general, error codes are specific to each model of a Lennox mini-split system.
+Your manual will have a guide for these error codes and what they should mean.
+But because many of these codes stem from electrical problems, professional experience is often necessary.

-Controlled Comfort HVAC Inc can provide fast and affordable ductless mini split repair.
-Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly diagnose your specific problem.
+Controlled Comfort HVAC can provide fast and affordable ductless mini-split repair.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly diagnose your unique problem.

-For some problems, repairs might not be worth it.
-But that doesn’t mean the mini split replacement process has to be stressful.
-We can provide equally effective mini split installation in Carpentersville, bringing your new system online with little to no comfort disruption.
+For some problems, repairs may not be worth it.
+But that doesn’t mean the mini-split replacement process has to be stressful.
+We can provide equally effective mini-split installation in Carpentersville, bringing your new system online with minimal comfort disruption.